liyunqianggyn/Deep-Unsupervised-Image-Hashing/README.md

 # Deep Unsupervised Image Hashing

-This is the PyTorch implementation of [Deep Unsupervised Image Hashing by Maximizing Bit Entropy]()
+This is the PyTorch implementation of accepted AAAI 2021 paper: [Deep Unsupervised Image Hashing by Maximizing Bit Entropy]()

 ## Bi-half layer framework